mrkkrp/markkarpov.art/essay/real-realism.md

 ### The principal goal of real realism

-Strictly speaking, there is no need in art for appreciation of reality.
+Strictly speaking, art is not needed for the appreciation of reality.
 There is nothing preventing people from enjoying it outside of museums and galleries.
 Perceiving reality for its own sake is an infinitely more intimate and pure act compared to perceiving reality while also creating an artwork, since all kinds of extraneous considerations enter the artist's